jimfulton/pycharm-170320/slides.rst

   Easy to change your mind about what to store.

-  Easy to deal with structured data, like lists and dicts in your data.
+  Easy to deal with structured data, like lists and dictionaries in your data.

 - No joins, no ORM